MicrosoftDocs/Viva/Viva/engage/engage-microsoft-365-groups.md

 >[!NOTE]
 > Only Microsoft 365 groups created during migration to Native Mode to back existing communities don't follow the group-naming policy.

 Viva Engage community names can't contain the following characters: @, #, [, ], <, or >.
-If the naming policy includes any of these characters, regular Viva Engage users won't be able to create communities in Viva Engage.
+If the naming policy includes any of these characters, regular Viva Engage users can't create communities in Viva Engage.

 <a name='q-can-i-use-my-viva-engage-communities-connected-to-microsoft-365-groups-with-group-based-licensing-in-azure-ad'></a>